 Tackling digital and financial exclusion to build back better

 For digitally excluded people, lockdown has made managing money even harder.
-A year on, Mastercard UK and Ireland Divisional President, Kelly Devine, and our CEO, Helen Milner write about how our coalition has ensured nobody is left in the dark.
+A year on, Mastercard UK and Ireland Divisional President, Kelly Devine, and our Group CEO, Helen Milner write about how our coalition has ensured nobody is left in the dark.